nus-labs/nus-labs.github.io/ispass.md

 - Laser Attack Benchmark Suite (LABS)
 - Efficient Security Protocol Realization for Secure Processors
+- A multi-level evaluation framework for side-channel evaluations on embedded devices

 ### Laser Attack Benchmark Suite (LABS)
+#### Presenter: Burin Amornpaisannon

 Laser fault injection is one of the most dangerous techniques for fault injection as laser shots can be fired at the precise location and at the right time.

 Security evaluation against laser attacks requires costly, sophisticated equipment, and is typically evaluated during the post fabrication stage, which occurs too late.
 If a vulnerability is found during this stage, the circuit designers inevitably have to restart the entire time-consuming design stages.
 It is therefore impractical to evaluate chips solely during this stage.